apache/spark/docs/sql-programming-guide.md

 When working with Hive one must construct a `HiveContext`, which inherits from `SQLContext`, and adds support for finding tables in the MetaStore and writing queries using HiveQL.
-Users who do not have an existing Hive deployment can still create a HiveContext.
+Users who do not have an existing Hive deployment can still create a `HiveContext`.
 When not configured by the hive-site.xml, the context automatically creates `metastore_db` and `warehouse` in the current directory.